HISTORY

 The Roecroft School was relocated and in 1980 the Local Authority handed back possession of the school to the Vicar and Churchwardens.

 The Stotfold Old Boys School Management Committee was formed in 1983 and aided by grants from Stotfold Town Council, Mid Beds District and Bedforshire County Councils, the committee renovated the buildings so that the community centre could open its doors to the public in November 1983.
-Later The Roecroft Centre Charitable Trust Ltd. was formed and under the leadership of Mrs Shelia Bundock and other local volunteers it managed the Roecroft Centre as an affordable community centre for local people for a variety of activities.
+Later The Roecroft Centre Charitable Trust Ltd. was formed and under the leadership of Mrs Sheila Bundock and other local volunteers it managed the Roecroft Centre as an affordable community centre for local people for a variety of activities.